Managing a Job's Tasks

 Parameter Values

 Certain task types allow for parameters to be set when the task is sequenced.
-This allows for the same task to be re-usable across different jobs with different configurations.
+This allows for the same task to be re-used across different jobs with different configurations.

 Task parameters in Loome Integrate will always be treated as a string/varchar, this means your tasks must explicitly convert parameter values to other types such as numeric types explicitly.